fission/fission.io/content/en/blog/fission-zapier-webhook/index.md

 1. Fission
 2. Google Account
-3. Zapier Starter Account - *the basic Free account doesn’t provide Webhook integration, however you can use their 14 day trial.*
+3. Zapier Starter Account - *the basic Free account doesn’t provide Webhook integration, however you can use their 14-day trial.*

 ### Fission